-PHMSA is working on two additional rules related to gas pipeline safety, though we cannot predict when they will be finalized.
-The rule entitled "Pipeline Safety: Safety of Gas Transmission Pipelines, Repair Criteria, Integrity Management Improvements, Cathodic Protection, Management of Change, and Other Related Amendments" is expected to adjust the repair criteria for pipelines in HCAs, create new criteria for pipelines in non-HCAs and strengthen integrity management assessment requirements.
-The rule entitled "Safety of Gas Gathering Pipelines" is expected to require all gas gathering pipeline operators to report incidents and annual pipeline data and to extend regulatory safety requirements to certain gas gathering pipelines in rural areas.
+PHMSA also continues to work on other rulemakings, though we cannot predict when they will be finalized.
+For example, the rule entitled "Pipeline Safety: Safety of Gas Transmission Pipelines, Repair Criteria, Integrity Management Improvements, Cathodic Protection, Management of Change and Other Related Amendments" is expected to adjust the repair criteria for pipelines in HCAs, create new criteria for pipelines in non-HCAs and strengthen integrity management assessment requirements.
+Separately, in the Fiscal Year 2021 Omnibus Appropriations Bill, Congress directed PHMSA to move forward with several regulatory actions, the promulgation of rules related to changes in class location of existing pipelines, pipeline leak detection and repair and the management of idled pipelines, amongst other matters.
+While we cannot predict the full scope of these regulations at this time, more stringent requirements may require us to incur significant costs to maintain compliance, which may have a negative impact on our business performance and results of operations.

 The adoption of these and other laws or regulations that apply more comprehensive or stringent safety standards could require us to install new or modified safety controls, pursue new capital projects or conduct maintenance programs on an accelerated basis, all of which could require us to incur increased operational costs that could be significant, consistent with other similarly situated midstream companies.
 While we cannot predict the outcome of legislative or regulatory initiatives, such legislative and regulatory changes could have a material effect on our cash flow.
-Please read "Business-Pipeline Safety Regulation" for more information.
+See "Business-Pipeline Safety Regulation" for more information.